-Bergen New Bridge Medical Center sits upon a beautiful park-like 65 acre campus which is conveniently located within 20 minutes of New York City and all of the Big Apple’s world-renowned museums, theaters, art galleries, elite medical centers, and institutions of higher learning.
+Bergen New Bridge Medical Center sits upon a beautiful park-like 65-acre campus conveniently located within 20 minutes of New York City and all of the Big Apple's world-renowned museums, theaters, art galleries, elite medical centers, and institutions of higher learning.

-Bergen New Bridge is delighted to host the most unique teaching faculty available in the tristate area which includes experienced New Jersey staff psychiatrists as well as internationally renowned visiting professors from Cornell, Columbia, Mount Sinai, New York, and Albert Einstein schools of medicine.
-Please visit our Visiting Professor Faculty page for more information.
+Bergen New Bridge is delighted to host the tri-state area's exceptional teaching faculty, including experienced New Jersey staff psychiatrists and internationally renowned visiting professors from Cornell, Columbia, Mount Sinai, New York, and Albert Einstein schools of medicine.
+To learn more, visit our Visiting Professor Faculty page.

 Psychiatric Department Building

-Your training will be primarily conducted within a building that is modern, brightly lit, cheerful and specifically designed to meet the particular needs of a diverse psychiatric patient population.
-The inpatient unit consists of Building 14 which has 13 small units for acutely ill patients and Building 12 with two larger units for sub-acute patients.
+We conduct your training in a brightly lit, cheerful building specifically designed to meet the particular needs of a diverse psychiatric patient population.
+The inpatient unit consists of Building 14, which has 13 small units for acutely ill patients and Building 12, with two larger units for sub-acute patients.

-Bergen New Bridge Medical Center serves patients of all ages and all socio-economic, ethnic, cultural, and religious backgrounds.
+Bergen New Bridge Medical Center serves patients of all ages and socioeconomic, ethnic, cultural, and religious backgrounds.
 Illnesses range from adjustment disorders to acute psychosis and dementia.
-The residents and the medical students learn to diagnosis and treat all types of psychiatric patients.
+The residents and the medical students learn to diagnose and treat all types of psychiatric patients.

-The Department of Psychiatry is divided into distinct subspecialty services, staffed by specifically trained psychiatrists and other mental health professionals.
-The subspecialty units are child/adolescent, psycho geriatric, addiction, C/L, forensic, and emergency psychiatry.
+The Department of Psychiatry consists of distinct subspecialty services, staffed by trained psychiatrists and other mental health professionals.
+The subspecialty units are:

 Residents and Faculty

-The residents and faculty along with the mental health professionals at New Bridge constitute a cohesive and supportive family.
+The residents, faculty, and mental health professionals at Bergen New Bridge constitute a cohesive and supportive family.
 The emotional atmosphere is relaxed and conducive to personal growth and learning.
 Residents, medical students, and teachers enjoy Friday lunches together, an annual family barbeque and picnic, the holiday Dinner & Dance, and the graduation party.

-Under the direction of the Director of Clinical Research and the faculty, all residents are required to develop research hypothesis, write protocols, and conduct research trials.
+Under the Director of Clinical Research and the faculty, all residents develop research hypotheses, write protocols, and conduct research trials.
 They regularly present at local, regional, and national psychiatric meetings and are encouraged to publish their work.
-Bergen New Bridge Medical Center residents have won annual NJPA Best Papers Contest for the past several years.
+Bergen New Bridge Medical Center residents have won the annual NJPA Best Papers Contest for several years.

 Professional Leadership Opportunities

 All residents join APA from the beginning of their training at Bergen New Bridge.
-They become intimately involved with the issues facing physicians in general, and psychiatrist and their patients in particular.
-Our residents have been elected presidents of NJPA – Residents Chapter for the past several years.
+You will be involved with the issues facing physicians in general and psychiatrist and their patients in particular.
+Our residents have been elected presidents of NJPA - Residents Chapter for the past several years.